 Following are the types of derivatives:

-These are the oldest and simplest types of derivatives.
-In this, the buyer or the holder of the forward contract enters into an agreement to buy the underlying asset at a specific rate and at a specific date in the future.
+Forward contracts are the oldest and simplest types of derivatives.
+In this, the buyer or the holder of the forward contract enters into an agreement to buy the underlying asset at a specific price and date in the future.
 Such types of contracts give holders more flexibility than any other types of derivatives.
-This is because such contracts are customizable, and thus, traders can customize the price and expiry date of such contracts.
-Such types of derivatives trade on OTC, and thus, it is a direct contract between two parties.
+This is because such contracts do not trade on recognized exchanges and are highly customizable, thus, provide traders with the flexibility to customize the price and expiry date of contracts.
+Such type of derivatives trades in the over-the-counter market, and thus, it is a direct contract between two parties.

 Since there is no involvement of exchange, these contracts carry higher counterparty credit risk.
 The terms of the forward contracts remain as decided between the two parties, who may or may not make it public.
-We also call such contracts as ‘forward commitment’ because the parties do not get the right to cancel the contract.
+We also call such contracts ‘forward commitment’ because the parties do not get the right to cancel the contract.

 Options have two variants – the call option and the put option.
 The call options give the holder the right (not obligation) to acquire the underlying asset at a future date and at a specific price.
 The opposite is the status of a put option.
 Thus, the put option holder has the right (not obligation) to sell an underlying asset at a future date and at a specific price.

-Also, there are three different types of options on the basis of expiry – European, American, and Bermudan.
-Depending on the type (European, American, and Bermudan), the holder can either exercise the option on the expiry or before the expiry.
+The buyer of the option has to pay a charge or fee, and we call it the option premium.
+Also, there are three different types of options on the basis of exercisation – European, American, and Bermudan.
+Depending on the type (European, American, and Bermudan), the holder can exercise the option on or before the expiry.

 Swaps are the most intricate derivative tools.
-These derivatives allow parties to exchange or swap the cash flows.
+These derivatives allow parties to exchange or swap cash flows.
 Most swaps involve the exchange of fixed cash flow for a floating cash flow.
 Similar to other types of derivatives, swaps can be of commodity, currency, interest rate, or more.
 Interest rate swaps are the most common types of swaps.